The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 An appliqué armour package designed and built by Vickers Defence was fitted to the Warrior vehicles, in theatre, to provide greater protection.

-The utility of this additional protection was proven when a Warrior Infantry Command Vehicle was hit by a 120mm HESH round fired by a Challenger I of the Scots Dragoon Guards.
-It resulted in much less damage than one might reasonably expect, and no deaths, although there were some very serious injuries.
+The utility of this additional protection was proven when a Warrior Infantry Command Vehicle was hit by a 120 mm HESH round fired by a Challenger I of the Scots Dragoon Guards.
+It resulted in much less damage than one might reasonably expect, and no deaths, although there were some serious injuries.

-A number of Warriors were modified with a turret-mounted Milan firing post.
-Although it could not be used on the move it did provide much greater mobility and protection for Milan than the FV432s would have.
+Several Warriors were modified with a turret-mounted Milan firing post.
+Although it could not be used on the move, it did provide much greater mobility and protection for Milan than the FV432s would have.

 This operational replacement of some FV432/CVR(T) with Warriors enabled other organisational changes that differed from the peacetime norm.
 Instead of mixing armour and armoured infantry they were now organised independently and were only combined on a mission-specific basis.